10 Crucial Considerations During a Retail Technology Selection

 Asking the right questions of references will shed light upon the entire implementation experience.
 This will help you get an understanding of the good and the bad from both points of view – the client and the software vendor.

-Having a high-level implementation plan to understand the lift of the organization is key if you want to finalize a selection decision.
+Having a high-level implementation plan is key if you want to finalize a selection decision.
 The selection is just the start of the journey.
 Understanding the implementation timeline, resources needed and the “lift” to the organization is a key piece of information that will contribute to making the right selection.